PioIX/tp1-js-for-cats-github-y-markdown-grupo-n-1/Altman-GuiaJSParaGatos.md

  ___
-I think I deserve a :one: :zero:
+Give me a :one: :zero: please :wink: